sagemath/trac_to_gh/Issue 4672.md

 # Issue 4672: plot functions do not work with ?? because they are wrapped in @options

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4672

 Original creator: jason